MC-161/StageOps/README.md

 - **Ease of Use**: User-friendly interface designed for quick access and easy navigation.
 - **Comprehensive Management**: From client profiles to room availability and event scheduling, everything you need is at your fingertips.

-  Sure!
-Here's the raw markdown for the **Installation and Running** section, formatted as requested:

 ```markdown
 ## Installation and Running